Eroica/SpaceCafe/README.md

 `keytool -genkey -keyalg RSA -alias ALIAS -keystore keystore.jks -storepass SECRET -noprompt -validity 36500 -keysize 2048`

 When prompted, enter the domain name as the first "name" (_CN_).
-For example, if you run and test the server locally, just `localhost` or `127.0.0.1`.
+For example, if you run and test the server locally, just `localhost`.

 ## Development